Nagalingam Shanmugathasan: Anti-Soviet and pro-Chinese stand

-In the aftermath of the Soviet-Chinese split of the Communist movement, he and Premalal Kumarasiri were expelled from the Ceylon Communist Party's Politburo in 1963 for pro-Mao views and they formed a new Party with the same name as Ceylon Communist Party.
+In the aftermath of the Soviet-Chinese split of the Communist movement, he and Premalal Kumarasiri were expelled from the Ceylon Communist Party's Politburo in 1963 for pro-Mao views, and they formed a new Party with the same name as Ceylon Communist Party.
 In 1964 he became the general secretary of the Ceylon Communist Party (Peking Wing) (later CCP(Maoist)).
-He contested the 1965 general election as a Communist Party (Peking Wing) candidate, but was unsuccessful: he won only 0.5% of the vote.
+He contested the 1965 general election as a Communist Party (Peking Wing) candidate but was unsuccessful, winning only 0.5% of the vote.
 The party at its ninth Congress held in 1969 upheld Marxism-Leninism-Mao Zedong Thought and the Great Proletarian Cultural Revolution.
 Shanmugathasan visited China twice during the Cultural Revolution and was important enough to have addressed thousands of Red Guards.

 After the formation of the Communist Party of India (Marxist-Leninist), which conducted armed struggle with the Communist Party of India (Maoist) as a part of the Naxalite Insurgency, Shanmugathasan played the role of liaison between China and CPI(ML).

 In 1971 Shanmugathasan was imprisoned for one year during a crackdown on revolutionaries following the Janatha Vimukthi Peramuna (People's Liberation Front) rebellion.
 Shanmugathasan was targeted by the government for his espousal of armed revolution for political change and for being identified as one of the political mentors of Rohana Wijeweera, the founding leader of the JVP.
 While detained in prison Shanmugathasan authored a book, A Marxist Looks at the History of Ceylon.

 In 1973, Shanmugathasan's party was estimated by the US State Department to have approximately 500 to 800 cadre, and possessed "the ability to control the Ceylon Trade Union Federation and the Ceylon Plantation Workers' Union with a combined membership of some 110,000".